Fulton Summer Academy

 Each of our Fulton Summer Academy programs vary, but all include the following:

-- Work with ASU engineering faculty and undergraduate students on human-centered design projects and hands-on engineering activities;
+- Work with ASU engineering faculty and undergraduate students on hands-on engineering activities;

 - Learn about the ASU Admission process for undergraduates;